KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework14.md

     Third problem: $15, 16, 17, 18, 19, 20$ results in $6$ different ways to answer.

-- This results in $16 * 4 * 6 = 384$ different ways to answer the next chapter’s practice problems.
+- This results in $16 * 4 * 6 = 384$ different ways to answer the next chapter’s practice problems via rule of product.

 ---
 ---